 Wedding Dresses in Reflections

 After you have a standard shot of the wedding dress, such as a basic symmetrical photo, consider exploring other creative options in the room.
 If you see any mirrors in the bridal suite, consider taking a picture of the wedding dress in the mirror for a creative photo.
+Reflection wedding photography is an incredible way to add interest to a basic scene.

 Wedding Dresses With Views